 - Patient and family focused care: We offer a wide variety of cancer support services to make sure you’ve got all the support you need while you’re going through cancer treatment.
 Support services include free exercise and yoga classes, thanks to community partnerships with local fitness centers.
 And volunteers who make sure anyone going through infusion therapy is as comfortable as possible.

-- Clinical trials: The Cancer Treatment Center’s radiation oncologist is a member of The Montana Cancer Consortium, a group that allows St. Peter’s Health to participate with the guidance of our nurse navigators in national clinical cancer trials approved by the National Cancer Institute.
+- Clinical trials: Cancer Care's radiation oncologist is a member of The Montana Cancer Consortium, a group that allows St. Peter’s Health to participate with the guidance of our nurse navigators in national clinical cancer trials approved by the National Cancer Institute.
 These are the same trials that are often available at universities and major medical centers.